digitoimistodude/macos-lemp-setup/README.md

 2. Run `brew update` first
 3. Install Redis, `brew install redis`
 4. Start Redis `brew services start redis`, this will also make sure that Redis is always started on reboot
-5. Test if Redis server is running `redis-cli ping`, expected response is `OK`
+5. Test if Redis server is running `redis-cli ping`, expected response is `PONG`
-6. Install PHP igbinary extension `pecl install igbinary-3.2.1
+6. Install PHP igbinary extension `pecl install igbinary-3.2.1`
 6. Install PHP Redis extention `pecl install redis-5.3.4`.
 When asked about enabling some supports, answer `no`.
 7. Restart nginx and php-redis should be available, you can test it with `php -r "if (new Redis() == true){ echo \"\r\n OK \r\n\"; }"` command, expected response is `OK`